Pabau GO app

 Pabau’s digital forms feature lets clinicians deliver ADHD planners directly within the patient portal, track completion, and integrate planner data into clinical notes for coordinated care.

-Download your free ADHD planner
+Download your free ADHD planner template

 A comprehensive daily and weekly planning tool with task initiation prompts, medication tracking, priority matrices, energy-level monitoring, and brain dump sections to help your patients manage ADHD symptoms and stay organized.